 However, even the Sunni-Shia divide does not explain the full picture of this conflict.
 There are a number of factions involved: former President Saleh and his supporters; the Houthis, followers of current president Hadi; al-Qaeda factions; southern separatists (Al Hirak); Ansar al-Sharia and other smaller groups.

-How has life been impacted for the Yemenis and for the few Christian believers inside the country?
+How has life been impacted for the Yemenis and for the few Christians in Yemen?
 In some places, normal daily activities are at a standstill, and local Yemenis are struggling to maintain some sort of normality; in other places, the daily routine continues – but fear for the future is a constant thought.

 The handful of believers in Yemen, both nationals and expatriates, have refused to be paralyzed by fear, choosing instead to remain active in gathering to encourage one another and reach out to their surrounding communities.
 Although the body of believers in Yemen is small, the Holy Spirit can use this time of upheaval and war to strengthen believers in Yemen and bring about growth.